Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 8:6 "The crowds with one accord" The phrase "one accord" is very popular with Luke.
 See note at Acts 1:14.

 ▣ "as they heard and saw the signs which he was performing" This refers to miracles confirming Philip's message (cf. Acts 8:7).
-These same manifestations of the Spirit accompanied Jesus, the Twelve, the Seventy, and Peter and John preaching.
+These same manifestations of the Spirit accompanied Jesus, the Twelve, the seventy, Peter, John, and Paul's preaching.

 SPECIAL TOPIC: DEMONS (unclean spirits)